frankcohen/ReflectionsOS/Devices/Sox/sox_project_notes.md

 USB connector at 180 degrees from ESP32 antennae for layout.
 Use Micro-USB C to allow for battery charging during operation.

-8) GPS module uses AT6558 running 3.3 volts.
+x 8) GPS module uses AT6558 running 3.3 volts.
 Breadboard shows connected to 5 volts due to a requirement of the GPS breakout board.
 The breadboard uses the GPS + BDS BeiDou Dual Module Flight Control Wiki - DFRobot breakout board.
 The board uses only the AT6558 chip.
 And the board needs to provide an IPEX/uFl connector for the GPS antenna.